 In addition, PairReadsQSeq by default filters read pairs if both its reads failed the machine quality checks (that would be the last column of the Qseq file format, or the Y/N flag in Illumina Fastq records).

 By default PairReadsQSeq expects input in Qseq format.
-You can specify Fastq by setting -D seal.prq.input-format=fastq:
+You can specify Fastq by setting –input-format fastq:

-PairReadsQSeq expects the base quality scores in qseq files to be encoded in Illumina Phred+64 format and fastq files to use Sanger Phred+33 encoding.
-If you need to override this default behaviour set the appropriate *.base-quality-encoding property.
+PairReadsQSeq expects the standard base quality encoding scheme for each format: Illumina Phred+64 for qseq and Sanger Phred+33 for fastq.
+If you need to override this default behaviour set the seal.input.base-quality-encoding property.
 With qseq data use:

 With fastq data use:

-The quality encoding will be converted to Sanger Phred+33 format in the output prq file.
+The quality encoding will always be encoded in Sanger Phred+33 format in the output prq file.

 |seal.prq.min-bases-per-read||See Read Filtering|